yzyhk904/hifi-maximizer-mod/README.md

 ## A Magisk module for maximizing the digital audio fidelity by reducing jitters on audio outputs (USB DACs, Bluetooth a2dp, DLNA, etc.)

-Tested on LineageOS and ArrowOS ROM's, and phh GSI's (Android 10 & 11, Qualcomm & MediaTek SoC, and Arm32 & Arm64 combinations).
 This module reduces jitters on audio outputs by optimizing kenel tunables (in CPU & GPU  governors, thermal control, CPU hotplug, I/O scheduler, Virtual memory), Selinux mode, WIFI parameters, etc. as follows,

 * For Reducing Jitters
   1. CPU & GPU governor<br>